 In fact, Webb personally checked and monitored weather conditions every hour and told Zobayan that based on weather reports, the flight was “doable” and was a “good flight plan.”
 Webb continued to review weather updates and communicate with Zobayan, and even sent him a final weather-related text 20 minutes after the chopper crashed.

 Vanessa Bryant also filed a lawsuit against Los Angeles County and Sheriff Alex Villaneuva alleging that he failed to keep his promise to her that the crash scene was secure and that some of the deputies tasked with the assignment took photos of the dead and shared them with others.
 Island Helicopters is facing at least four lawsuits since the crash including those by relatives of other passengers aboard the aircraft.

 Justice for Families of the Deceased

-These types of wrongful death lawsuits not only help hold the at-fault parties accountable, but they often bring about changes in laws, policies and practices that can help prevent such incidents and tragic loss of life in the future.
+These types of wrongful death lawsuits not only help hold the at-fault parties accountable but often bring about changes in laws, policies and practices that can help prevent such incidents and tragic loss of life in the future.
 Our Orange County wrongful death lawyers hope that these lawsuits result in permanent changes in how helicopters are operated especially during inclement weather.
 We also hope that Vanessa Bryant’s lawsuit against the LA County Sheriff’s Department paves the way for stringent policies when it comes to sharing or publicizing photos from accidents or crime scenes.